-It is crispy and deep-fried moong dal bhajiya or pakoda stuffed with spicy and chatpata potato masala.
-I also share khatti-meethi chutney recipes to serve with gota.
+It is crispy and deep-fried moong dal bhajiya or pakora stuffed with spicy and chatpata potato masala.
+I also share khatti-meethi chutney recipe to serve with gota.
 This chutney is slightly tangy, sweet, and different than regular chutney.
-This pakoda is easy to make with all available ingredients in your kitchen.
-It is my all-time favorite evening snack with a cup of hot tea.
+These pakora are easy to make with all available ingredients in your kitchen.
+It is all time favorite evening snack with a cup of hot tea.
 Do try this!

-- first, to soak moong dal well, also while grounding it make sure to add very less water to make it a smooth thick paste.
+- firstly, soak moong dal well, also while grounding it make sure to add very less water to make it a smooth thick paste.
 The consistency of the batter is should be medium thick and coating.

 - Secondly, the Taste of stuffed masala is slightly spicy, sweet, and tangy.
 You can adjust green chili, sugar, and lemon juice according to your taste.